Some types of publishing are like the Pegasus, Unicorn, Loch Ness monster, or Big Foot.

-Beckham is pleasantly candid and honest about the prospects of its writers, and its advice applies to most customers of vanity presses and many self-publishers: “Do not expect to receive reviews in national media; your book probably doesn’t have so large an audience.
-Most of our joint venture publications will not attract a large reading audience.
+Beckham is pathetically honest about the prospects of its writers, and the advice applies to most customers of vanity presses: “Do not expect to receive reviews in national media; your book probably doesn’t have so large an audience.
+[Said even before seeing the manuscript or knowing its title or subject.]
+Most of our joint venture publications will not attract a large reading audience. [i.e., if you want Beckham to publish your book, you are admitting that it is crap.]
 Therefore it is unlikely that it will attract the interest of the big chain buyers.”

 Company boss Barry Beckham said that an author who might collect $2 per book in royalties from a traditional publisher could collect $9 from his company.
 But since the author makes a big investment, he will not get back his investment until about 500 books are sold (which may never happen).